FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

              and does not manipulate real traffic.
 As such, Privacy is not a concern.

-    [VP]: To BMWG.
+    VP: To BMWG.

-    [MK]: Keeping as is.
+    MK: Keeping as is.
 See my comments above at MB110.

 {:/comment}